Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/mobile-core-api-reference.md

 {% endtab %}
 {% endtabs %}

-## Collect PII
+## Collect personally identifiable information

-This API allows the SDK to collect sensitive or personally identifiable information \(PII\) data.
+The `collectPii` method lets the SDK to collect sensitive or personally identifiable information (PII).

 {% hint style="warning" %}
-Although this API enables the collection of sensitive data, no data is sent to any Adobe or third-party endpoints.
-To send the data to an endpoint, use a postback of the PII type.
+Although this method enables the collection of sensitive data, no data is sent to any Adobe or other third-party endpoints.
+To send the data to an endpoint, use a PII type postback.
 {% endhint %}

 {% tabs %}